the-scouts/por/sphinx_source/chapter-9.rst

 c.
 External activity providers must provide evidence of holding a public liability insurance policy which covers their activities to a minimum level of 5 million pounds.

 d.
-Members when using external activity providers are required to follow all rules relevant to the activity as contained within Chapter 9, with the exception of any which explicitly relate to the delivery of Scout-led activity.
+Members when using external activity providers are required to follow all rules relevant to the activity as contained within :chapter:`9`, with the exception of any which explicitly relate to the delivery of Scout-led activity.

 Rule 9.10 Air Activities -- General
 ----------------------------------